Jerem-dY/T-GeStaMESP/README.md

 - a hat `<^>` means we do not want to write a new node, only changing the state internally.
 Beware, as it can lead to unforeseen behavior!

-- a percentage `<%>` means we do want to write, but **before** we get to the new state.
+- a percentage `<%>` means we do want to write, but *before* we get to the new state.
 This is particularly useful for suffixes, as they should both be added to the current token **and** signal the end of it.

 ### Special elements

 - `<@>` is a special set that describes any token that does not belong to the different sets specified in the expressions.
-It is local, meaning that it does not have the same value across states: it is a way to describe potentially infinite tokens, thus acting like a `efault` in a switch-case statement.
+It is local, meaning that it does not have the same value across states: it is a way to describe potentially infinite tokens, thus acting like a `default` in a switch-case statement.

 - `<.>` is a special state that signals we want to stay in the current state, ***without creating a new node***.
-This allows for *concatenation*.
+This allows for **concatenation**.
 If one wants to create a new node while staying in the same state, all they have to do is write the state's name.